ofisheljames108-ship-it/JF-Audio/Version-3_Concept/README.md

 Exact enclosure dimensions and component clearances will be established during the CAD and system-layout phases.

+## Design for Assembly and Serviceability

+Version 3 will place greater emphasis on assembly and maintenance than Version 2.

+Where practical, the design will incorporate:

+- Dedicated mounting features for major electronic components
+- Accessible fasteners
+- Reduced dependence on permanent adhesive mounting
+- Improved cable routing
+- Connector access without major disassembly
+- Replaceable battery and electronic modules where practical
+- PCB placement that permits inspection and troubleshooting
+- Adequate clearance around charging and control interfaces

+These requirements are intended to simplify assembly, troubleshooting, maintenance, and future hardware revisions.

 ## Planned Engineering Areas

 Development of Version 3 is expected to involve: